wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 on the MSHR.
 The reason that `retry()` cannot be blindly called for `SM_Inv` is that this state indicates an ongoing upgrade transaction, the event entry of which is also in the MSHR, and it must not be retried multiple times.
+The MSHR front event should eventually be retried by function `cleanUpAfterResponse()`, which does not check the in progress flag of the MSHR entry, when the `GETX` response event is received from the lower level.

 ##### invalidateOwner(), Request Path